Measles

 No specific antiviral treatment is available.

-n A administration under the direction of a physician, may be appropriate.
+Supportive care, including vitamin A administration under the direction of a physician, may be appropriate.
 Vitamin A does not prevent measles infection.
 Overuse of Vitamin A can lead to toxicity and cause damage to the liver, bones, central nervous system, and skin.
-Vitamin A dosing can be found at the CDC webpage, Clinical Overview of Measles.
+Vitamin A dosing can be found on the CDC webpage, Clinical Overview of Measles.

 Reservoirs